robb-j/chowchow-auth/README.md

 [jwt](https://jwt.io/) with that email hashed in it.
 Emails are only ever processed during authentication, then the hash is used after that.

-You need to set 2 [environment variables](https://nodejs.org/api/process.html#process_process_env) by default:

-- `JWT_SECRET` – A secret value used to sign json web tokens
-- `COOKIE_SECERT` – A secret value used to sign cookies

-Use something like [dotenv](https://npmjs.org/package/dotenv) to load environment variables in from a `.env` file and `.gitignore` that `.env` file from your repository.
-If a required variable isn't set, the chowchow will fail to start.

 ### Authentication modes

 Each strategy works differently but they accept a `?mode=` query parameter when starting.